PlayPayCoin/ZionCoinCore/contrib/devtools/README.md

 To use, make sure that you have fetched the upstream repository branch in which the subtree is
 maintained:
-* for `src/secp256k1`: https://github.com/syscoin-core/secp256k1.git (branch master)
+* for `src/secp256k1`: https://github.com/Zioncoin-core/secp256k1.git (branch master)
-* for `src/leveldb`: https://github.com/syscoin-core/leveldb.git (branch syscoin-fork)
+* for `src/leveldb`: https://github.com/Zioncoin-core/leveldb.git (branch Zioncoin-fork)
-* for `src/univalue`: https://github.com/syscoin-core/univalue.git (branch master)
+* for `src/univalue`: https://github.com/Zioncoin-core/univalue.git (branch master)
-* for `src/crypto/ctaes`: https://github.com/syscoin-core/ctaes.git (branch master)
+* for `src/crypto/ctaes`: https://github.com/Zioncoin-core/ctaes.git (branch master)

 Usage: `git-subtree-check.sh DIR (COMMIT)`